Policy Against Bias, Discrimination & Harassment

 Hartwick College does not discriminate on the basis of age, color, creed, disability, domestic violence victim status, gender, gender identity (including transgender status or gender expression), familial status, marital status, military status, national origin, predisposing genetic characteristics, pregnancy-related condition, prior arrest or conviction record, sex, race, religion, retaliation for opposing unlawful discriminatory practices, or other classes protected by applicable law.

-The Non-discrimination and Non-harassment Policy applies to Hartwick students; Hartwick employees including faculty and visiting faculty, staff, and administrators (“Employees”); contractors, subcontractors, vendors, or other third parties; and visitors or guests affiliated with the College by reason of employment or education and within the College’s control (collectively, the “College community”).
+The Policy Against Bias, Discrimination, & Harassment applies to Hartwick students; Hartwick employees including faculty and visiting faculty, staff, and administrators (“Employees”); contractors, subcontractors, vendors, or other third parties; and visitors or guests affiliated with the College by reason of employment or education and within the College’s control (collectively, the “College community”).
 All members of the College community have a responsibility to report promptly any conduct believed to violate this policy.
 When incidents of suspected discrimination or harassment are reported, the College will respond quickly and take steps to resolve the case as expeditiously as possible, which may include an investigation.
 All reasonable efforts will be used to ensure that the rights of all parties involved are protected.
 Informal resolution of a complaint is encouraged, but is not required before formal action is pursued.
 This policy also prohibits any retaliation in any form against an individual who opposes a discriminatory or harassing practice, makes a good faith complaint of discrimination or harassment, and/or furnishes information or otherwise participates in an investigation of any such allegations, regardless of the outcome of the case.

 Concerns or complaints regarding sex discrimination, sexual harassment, and sexual misconduct will be reviewed in accordance with College’s Title IX and Sexual Misconduct Policy.